ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 #### Transport Protocol

-The primary system shall send the request messages to the IdP of the community using the http POST binding as defined in the **[W3C SOAP specification](https://www.w3.org/TR/2007/REC-soap12-part0-20070427/#L26866)**.
+The primary system shall send the request messages to the IdP of the community using the http POST binding as defined in the **[W3C SOAP specification][soap]**.
 It may look like:

 ```
 POST /IdPAuthenticationService HTTP/1.1